biapy/biapy-bashlings/doc/realpath-check.md

 # src/realpath.bash

-Resolve the real absolute path and check its existance.
+Resolve the real absolute path and check its existence.

 ## Overview

 realpath-check call realpath to resolve a relative path or a symbolic link to its real absolute path.
-It then check for its existance and return an error code if the path does not exists.
+It then check for its existence and return an error code if the path does not exists.

 ## Index